joewellhe/Medica--Rag-Survey/README.md

 - **Wikipedia** is  a large-scale open-source encyclopedia, which frequently used as a general domain corpus  in information retrieval tasks. <br>link: https://huggingface.co/datasets/legacy-datasets/wikipedia

-Among these knowledge sources, [Xiong et al.](https://aclanthology.org/2024.findings-acl.372/) provide a biomedical knowledge corpus called MedCorp, which combines documents from PubMed, StatPearls, textbooks, and Wikipedia.
+Among these knowledge sources, [Xiong et al.](https://aclanthology.org/2024.findings-acl.372/) provide a biomedical knowledge corpus called **MedCorp**, which combines documents from PubMed, StatPearls, textbooks, and Wikipedia.
 You can find more information about this corpus at the following link: https://huggingface.co/MedRAG.

 ## Dataset